ebunders/cdi-test/readme.txt

 The Qualifier system is great if you want different implementations for different uses (say Writers to different backends) Qualifiers are for composition, defaults more for configuration. (as I see it)

+You can use multipe qualifiers.
+I suppose it will go for optimum match, but settle for minimum.
+Too lazy to figure it out.

 note: an injectable with a custom qualifier and also @Default, is no longer considered a match.
 Weird...
 note: you can annotate the return type of a @Produce method with a custom qualifier, and it works.
 Yay!

 @PostConstruct annotated methods will be called after injection, before 'the business'. use for runtime configuration based on...